Once again may we say "many congratulations" to you both. Your

 patina.
 We recommend embracing this inevitable change as part of

-between wearing your rings and protecting them.
+rings and protecting them.

 Please note that our care advice is general and the sources of